 “He also spent a great deal of time hunting and fishing, and was taught very important “woods ethics” by his dad.
 At an early age he challenged himself with two distinct “woods sabbaticals” in which he walked into the wilderness with very minimal supplies (a knife) and stayed for nearly 30 days each.
 These two experiences left him understanding the limits to his knowledge of bushcraft and wilderness living.
 It was those two experiences that have led him to the last two decades of practicing and honing practical wilderness skills alongside, primitive skills (i.e. Native American and other aboriginal culture skills).”

 Craig has trained with notable instructors, too.
-One of them is Dave Canterbury of the Pathfinder School and co-host of Dual Survival on the Discovery Channel.
+One of them is Dave Canterbury of the Pathfinder School.
 But as Craig modestly told me in our conversation, he doesn’t want people thinking he’s cool or that he’s the only one who has all the answers.

 He’s also an accomplished author who has written or been featured in several magazines including Self-Reliance Illustrated and others.
 He’s also written a weekly newspaper column and has been featured on educational TV in Kentucky.